khemssharma/Community-bot/README.md

 ### Running Automatically (via GitHub Actions)
 Set up your GitHub Secrets for USERNAME, TOKEN and TARGET_USERNAME.  <br>
+Run/Enable workflows in Actions (on navigation bar) <br>
-The bot will run automatically at scheduled times in .github/workflows/unfollow.yml
+.github/workflows/unfollow.yml will run automatically at scheduled times when enabled.

 ## License
 This repository is licensed under the MIT License.
 See LICENSE for more details.